openharmony/napi_generator/examples/napitutorials/doc/apiguide/node-gyp.md

 C++ source into binary for the target platform.

 Until now **node-gyp** is the **de-facto** standard build tool for writing Node.js addons.
-It's based on Google's **gyp** build tool, which abstract away many of the tedious issues related to cross platform building.
+It's based on 's **gyp** build tool, which abstract away many of the tedious issues related to cross platform building.

 **node-gyp** uses a file called ```binding.gyp``` that is located on the root of